-As countries begin to flatten the curve and ease restrictions, it’s time to shift our focus towards managing the transition back to work.
+As countries learn to work within the continuing challenges of this pandemic, it's time to shift our focus towards managing through the varying ways of working.

 This is likely to be the only universal workforce transition of our time – and studies have proven moments of transition are where organizations have the greatest impact.

 Why?
 Because it’s during these moments that our employees need the most support.

 Up until now, transitions such as onboarding and parental leave were our biggest opportunities to move the needle on metrics like engagement, productivity and loyalty.